iNoSec/pwncat/README.md

                         CR on MacOS).

   -n, --nodns           Do not resolve DNS.

+  --send-on-eof         Buffer data received on stdin until EOF and send
+                        everything in one chunk.

+  --no-shutdown         Do not shutdown into half-duplex mode.
+                        If this option is passed, pwncat won't invoke shutdown on a socket after seeing EOF on stdin.
+This is provided for backward-compatibility with OpenBSD netcat, which
+                        exhibits this behavior.

   -v, --verbose         Be verbose and print info to stderr.
 Use -v, -vv, -vvv
                         or -vvvv for more verbosity.
 The server performance will